-A man in about his twenties jumped out of his plane right before it was sucked in the "tunnel of doom" The tunnel was a tall water tornado that spun clockwise.
+Sgt.
+Thomas jumped out of his plane right before it was sucked in the "tunnel of doom" The tunnel was a tall water tornado that spun clockwise.
 It had about a three mile radius and it reached from the seafloor to the clouds.
-The rushing of the water made it impossible for the man to hear anything else.
+The rushing of the water made it impossible for him to hear anything else.
 He could see his fellow pilots scream in silent agony as they were ripped apart by the debris of their own planes.
 He cringed as he felt something slide across his chest.
-It was part of a plane wing.
-The man felt a pain in his chest as he felt the loss of his fellow crew.
+As it was swept away, he could tell it was part of a plane wing.
+The Sergeant felt a pain in his chest as he felt the loss of his fellow crew.
 He then saw the blood and realized it wasn't just the pain of loss, but of being almost sliced in half.
-He has to get to safety or he will definitely not make it.
+He had to get to safety or he would definitely not make it.
 He felt the current pull him towards the tornado.
-He said his prayer to god and waited for the pain and darkness to consume him but what he saw instead relieved him beyond belief.
+He said his silent prayer to God and waited for the pain and darkness to consume him but what he saw instead relieved him beyond belief.

 The tornado was lifting back up into the sky.
 The tail was barely brushing the ocean's surface and by the time he was dragged to the center, it was already halfway up the atmosphere back to where ever that devil tornado came from.

 The man sat there in the floating debris with blood oozing out of his fresh wound.
 He winced in pain as he climbed onto a piece of floating debris big enough to hold him.
 He looked around for any survivors.